 Another unique visit in Mascota is the Rock Museum El Pedregal (El Museo de Piedra El Pedregal), what makes it unique is that everything inside it is made of and decorated with rocks of all sizes, color, and shapes (Calle Morelos 64).

-Mascota is also a great starting point for visits on small towns that are in the area (see the Mascota Circuit map), smaller towns include Yerbabuena, Navidad and Juanacatlán, the waterfalls at El Coamil and the lake at Yerbabuena, a little further away is San Sebastián del Oeste too.
+Mascota is also a great starting point for visits to small towns that are in the area (see the Mascota Circuit map), smaller towns include Yerbabuena, Navidad and Juanacatlán, the waterfalls at El Coamil and the lake at Yerbabuena, a little further away is San Sebastián del Oeste too.

-A list of places to visit in Mascota and surroundings:
+Places to visit in Mascota and surroundings

 - Unfinished temple of the Precious Blood